nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <br></br>

-### Updating the Status of an Internship Application: `/accept`, `/pending`, `/reject`
+### Updating the status of an Internship Application: `/accept`, `/pending`, `/reject`

-Use these commands to update the status of a specified internship application to `ACCEPTED`, `PENDING`, or `REJECTED`.
+Use these commands to update the status of a specified internship application to `ACCEPTED`, `PENDING`, or `REJECTED.

-**Commands:**
+Format: `/accept INDEX`, `/reject INDEX`, `/pending INDEX`

-- `/accept INDEX`: Changes the status of the application at index `INDEX` in the displayed list to `ACCEPTED`.
+* `/accept INDEX`: Changes the status of the application at index `INDEX` in the displayed list to `ACCEPTED`.
-- `/pending INDEX`: Changes the status of the application at index `INDEX` in the displayed list to `PENDING`.
+* `/pending INDEX`: Changes the status of the application at index `INDEX` in the displayed list to `PENDING`.
-- `/reject INDEX`: Changes the status of the application at index `INDEX` in the displayed list to `REJECTED`.
+* `/reject INDEX`: Changes the status of the application at index `INDEX` in the displayed list to `REJECTED`.

-**Details:**
-- The `INDEX` refers to the position of the application in the current displayed list.
+* The `INDEX` refers to the position of the application in the current displayed list.
 The index is relative to the list shown on the screen after filtering or listing commands.
 - `INDEX` **must be a positive integer** (e.g., 1, 2, 3, …).
 - `INDEX` **must be a valid number** for the displayed list length (e.g., `/reject 5` is invalid if there are fewer than 5 applications in the displayed list).